 When I was Senior Class President, I hated it.
 I was popular at West High, but as I explained, there were some who didn’t like me much.
 When my friend and I were coming home from the dance at which Barry Bright confronted me and wanted to fight, I asked Dave, “Why does he want to fight me?”

 Dave never did give me a straight answer.
 I think he had heard some things through the typical high school grapevine of gossip, but because he was my friend, he always supported me.
 What he did say was, “He’s jealous of you.”

 That same night that I arrived home from the dance, my dad and Gloria had already gone to bed.
 I came home and went up to their room crying.
 I told my dad that I did not want to go to West High any longer and that I wanted to move to another school.
 Because I was crying, something I seldom did, especially at that age and being a sound athlete, my dad showed some compassion on me as he responded with kindness and sincerity: “Go ask your Heavenly Father.
 He will help you.”

 I went downstairs and cried to God about being popular, how much I hated being Senior Class President, and how I wanted to quit school.
 I didn’t hear anything, I didn’t see anything, I didn’t smell, touch, or taste anything, but I felt something.
 I felt a relief … and God didn’t even charge me $85 per hour for the session.
 (You can pay $85 an hour to have a trained therapist listen to you complain, and you feel a lot better after each session.)

 Prayer is the greatest therapy session you could ever have, and it doesn’t cost you anything.
 Or does it?
 It depends upon whom you think is listening to your prayer.

 Random thoughts come into our head, seemingly out of nowhere.
-“Where did that thought come from” we wonder.
-We know that we weren’t thinking about the thing about which the random thought is about, so where did it come from then?
+“Where did that thought come from?” we wonder.
+We know that we weren’t thinking about anything to do with our random thought, so where did it come from then?